Making room for science at Oklahoma's tribal colleges

 Funded by the National Science Foundation (NSF), EPSCoR promotes development of a state's science and technology resources, boosting competitiveness through collaborations among academia, government and the private sector.
 Currently, 31 U.S. states and territories have an EPSCoR project.

-The program is all about broadening participation in state-of-the-art science, said James Wicksted, associate director of Oklahoma's EPSCoR program and a professor at Oklahoma State University.
+The program is all about broadening participation in state-of-the-art science, said James Wicksted, associate director of Oklahoma's EPSCoR program and a professor at OSU.
 According to Wicksted, it made complete sense to partner with the state's tribal colleges because Oklahoma has a large American Indian population, and the state's colleges and universities graduate many American Indian students.

 Nationwide, however, American Indian students lag far behind in higher education.
 According to the National Center for Science and Engineering Statistics, less than 1 percent of all science and engineering degrees--bachelor's, master's and doctorates--are awarded to American Indians or Alaskan Natives.
 Less than 1 percent of American Indian and Alaskan Native students make up the entire U.S. college-age population.